hex000000/makegroupworknotsuck/chapters/200_litreviewmethod.md

  Going back and double-checking this document, there were 362 records, one of which will have been the duplicate PDF.
 So the 361 00 is correct.
 On checking, I found 32 records that weren't in any of the three sets (my manual intervention clearly failed.)
 I did this in Excel, but how should I do i in 2020? [now finds 7 RIS, still 26 PDF, NOTIDd1 301; there are 393 named documents]

  Used mixed methods activate by variable with all three AND=0; there are the 60 documents, all EN except one; the PDF uncoded, EN coded.
 Go to Analysis, summary grid with EN activated to see if any had been "set" coded NOPE none.
 I think this was just error on my part, still not sure about the odd number of records.
 But now will code that unfound set and it should then be empty.
 Not quite accurate to say missed here, but investigation worthwhile and so was review.

+ see the T&B spreadhseet logic & strategy tabs